Playa del Carmen (Calica Mexico, Riviera Maya)

-Some ships may dock at Puerto Calica (aka Punta Venado).
-This cruise port is located approx 8 ml (13 km) south of Playa del Carmen.
+- Some ships may dock at Puerto Calica (aka Punta Venado).
+This cruise port is located approx 8 mi (13 km) south of Playa del Carmen.
 There are tourist buses and taxis outside the terminal.
 Taxi fares from Calica to Playa are around USD 10.

 Port Playa del Carmen cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Playa del Carmen, Calica, Mexico.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Playa del Carmen, Calica Mexico, Riviera Maya.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 Virgin Voyages promised cruisers a "whale of a time" with a mermaid twist.
 The new adults-only cruise brand made its North American debut on October...October 13, 2021

 Virgin Voyages Introduces Captain Wendy Williams and Cuba Updates

 Sir Richard Branson, Virgin Group Founder, and Tom McAlpin, Virgin Voyages President and CEO, announced the appointment of Capt.
 Wendy Williams...June 12, 2019

 VIDEO: Ferry Explosion Injures 25 Passengers in Mexico